kaytwea/vipa-wedge/README.md

 ## Contact

-If you have any questions or issues, you can reach me at *firstname.lastname*@mail.utoronto.ca.
+If you have any queries, you can reach me at *firstname.lastname*@mail.utoronto.ca.
 I'm the first author on the paper linked above.
+(Yes, emailing me is a LVL 1 quest.)